Differences between A Khata and B Khata Properties …?

 The major difference between A Khata properties and B Khata properties is that the former is officially recognized and the latter not.

-This means that the owner of a property in A Khata may apply for water, electricity as well as purchase and sell properties at will.
-He or she may carry out trade or posses building licenses.
-Further, they can get bank loans and ask for an extension of their properties or build on it.
+This means that a property owner in A Khata may apply for water, electricity, and purchase and sell properties at will.
+He or she may carry out a trade or possess building licenses.
+Further, they can get bank loans and ask for an extension of their properties or build on them.

-The B Khata properties are denied all of the above and simply made to pay taxes only.
-They are also not in a position to demand electricity or water legally and have no protection from civic authorities about any rights or omissions.
-The B Khata property once built by the owner is his own liability and cannot be re-sold in the market.
+The B Khata properties are denied all of the above and made to pay taxes only.
+They can also not demand electricity or water legally and have no protection from civic authorities about any rights or omissions.
+The B Khata property, once built by the owner, is his own liability and cannot be re-sold in the market.

-Again, you may never get trade license for your B Khata property as this is barred.
+Again, you may never get a trade license for your B Khata property, as this is barred.
 You may not extend your home or building as you never get any permits.

 Converting B Khata to A Khata in Bangalore

-You may know here on How to convert B Khata to A Khata property in Bengaluru if you wish to avail of the various benefits.
-It is seen that in some cases the B Khata property became such due to demarcation or extension of jurisdiction by the B.B.M.P (Bruhat Bengaluru Mahanagara Palike) or the local authority.
+You may know how to convert B Khata to A Khata property in Bengaluru if you wish to avail of the various benefits.
+It is seen that in some cases, the B Khata property became such due to demarcation or extension of jurisdiction by the B.B.M.P (Bruhat Bengaluru Mahanagara Palike) or the local authority.
 There are four popular regulatory bodies in Bangalore.

 Role of BBMP

-The next is the BMRDA or the Bangalore Metropolitan Region Development Authority and is an autonomous body that has been established by the Karnataka Government.
+The next is the BMRDA, the Bangalore Metropolitan Region Development Authority, and an autonomous body that the Karnataka Government has established.
 It plans, coordinates and supervises the developmental activities within Bangalore.

 Documents Required for converting B Khata to A Khata

-- You should have DC converted the property in the first place for being eligible for conversion.
+- It would help if you had DC converted the property in the first place for being eligible for conversion.

 - All property taxes must be paid to date.

 - Betterment charges towards the conversion of the property have to be paid to BBMP.